 In a city packed with great eating, the last time a morning was so enjoyable and downright tasty was just 24 hours earlier.

-Getting There: Air New Zealand flies direct to Vancouver.
+Air New Zealand flies direct to Vancouver.

 Where to Stay: Rosewood Hotel Georgia, a boutique hotel in the heart of downtown Vancouver. rosewoodhotels.com.